Solicitor for Buying or Selling a Business

 Both options have the same end goal of the sale of a business.
 The difference lies in various tax and legal processes.

-Asset Purchase or Sale
+Asset purchase or sale

 During an asset purchase or sale, the transaction will involve transferring ownership of all the assets that are required to run the target business.
 This can include assets such as;